A# Locrian Guitar Scale

 Guitar Tips

 The A# Locrian scale contains 7 notes (A#, B, C#, D#, E, F#, G#).
-Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Guitar with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for A# Locrian